On Cloud X 3 review: The biomechanics of a true hybrid training shoe

 Choosing the correct footwear is a preventive measure against several lower-extremity pathologies.
 The Cloud X 3 is positioned to mitigate specific risks associated with cross-training, though its design introduces limitations for certain populations.

 Tibial Stress Syndrome (Shin Splints): This condition involves inflammation of the muscles, tendons, and bone tissue around the tibia.
 It is often caused by repetitive loading without adequate shock absorption.
-While the Cloud X 3 provides adequate cushioning for short runs (1–4 miles), systematic reviews suggest that runners with higher body mass or those running longer distances may require greater dampening to prevent tibial stress.
+While the Cloud X 3 provides adequate cushioning for short runs (1 to 4 miles), runners with higher body mass or those running longer distances may require more cushioning, different geometry, or a different training progression to reduce tibial stress.

 Plantar Fasciitis: This is the inflammation of the thick band of tissue that runs across the bottom of your foot.
 The Cloud X 3 has been noted for its lack of aggressive arch support.
 For athletes with flexible flat feet (pes planus), the lack of structural support during heavy loading or high-repetition bounding can exacerbate plantar fascia strain.
 Conversely, for those with strong intrinsic foot muscles, the neutral bed allows natural foot function without artificial propping.